 Required Documents Enclosed (Please mark with an 'X'):

-Completed Credentialing Questionnaire – The recommended length for a completed questionnaire is approximately 30 pages.
+Completed Credentialing Questionnaire – Please read the instructions for the completion of each section carefully.
+The recommended length for a completed questionnaire is approximately 30 pages.
 Please be advised that if it is significantly longer or shorter you may be asked to revise and edit your work before it will be accepted by the Faith and Life Team of the Ontario Conference of MB Churches.

 Criminal Record Check (Copy of a Criminal Record Check issued within the last three years).